Skip to main content

 Embajadores de Jesús

 Embajadores de Jesús is a religious organization led by Tijuana-based activist-pastor-economist Gustavo Banda Aceves and activist-pastor-psychologist Zaida Guillen.
-Together they acquired a small parcel of land many years ago in the Alacrán Canyon, just ½ mile from our UC SAN DIEGO-DIVINA Community Station site.
+Together they acquired a small parcel of land many years ago in the Alacrán Canyon, just ½ mile from our UCSD–Divina Community Station site.

 It was always their dream to build their home and their church on this land.
 But in the last years they decided instead to build emergency housing to shelter hundreds of Haitian refugees after the City of Tijuana turned its back on them.
 What began in 2016 as a few small structures built with their own hands, and the hands of the immigrants they house, has incrementally evolved into a full-on ecology of housing units and public spaces threaded into what seems like impossible canyon topography, ready to receive new arrivals by the hundreds and to absorb a variety of community uses and social support programs.
 They have named the project “Little Haiti.”